 The Missouri court further reasoned that unlike the Uniform Trade Secrets Act (“UTSA”), which expressly states that it does not apply to either (i) a misappropriation occurring prior to the effective date or (ii) a continuing misappropriation that occurs after the effective date, the DTSA contains no such language.
 Roeslein, 2019 U.S. Dist.
 LEXIS 6981, at *37.
 Finally, the court cited eight additional district court decisions concluding that the DTSA applies to continuing acts of misappropriation, even if misappropriation began before the DTSA’s effective date.
 Id. at *37-38.

-One takeaway from the decision for the plaintiff’s lawyers is that plaintiffs should plead in their complaints at least one act after May 11, 2016 to support a DTSA claim—by date.
-In contrast, defense counsel should scrutinize carefully the activity relied upon to support a DTSA violation.
+One takeaway from the decision is that plaintiffs should plead in their complaints at least one act after May 11, 2016 to support a DTSA claim—by date.
+In contrast, defendants should scrutinize carefully the activity relied upon to support a DTSA violation.